-Sport C Motor Standards (see also Rule 23, 25, 26)
+SPORT C MOTOR STANDARDS (see also Rule 23, 25, 26)

-- 1) Super Stock and Altered engines are not eligible in OPC Sport classes. - 2) Engine cowling must be in place during race.
-If cowling or engine is repainted it must be repainted to original colors to retain product identification. - 3) Tiller arms may be removed. - 4) Any reed material will be acceptable. - 5) Gearcases' outside surfaces may be contoured, but must meet production specifications. - 6) Solid or pinned motor mounts allowed. - 7) The skeg may be sharpened to a 1/32 radius and the wear plate removed. - 8) Sport C engines may have a substitution of a maximum of 2 sleeves of any manufacturer with original porting specifications and the same material will be allowed for the repair of damaged cylinders. - 9) Grinding is permitted to match block casting to the ports/liner.
+- 1) Super Stock and Altered engines are not eligible in OPC Sport C Class. - 2) Engine cowling must be in place during race.
+If cowling or engine is repainted it must be repainted to original colors to retain product identification. - Tiller arms may be removed. - 4) Any reed material will be acceptable. - 5) Gearcases' outside surfaces may be contoured, but must meet production specifications. - 6) Solid or pinned motor mounts allowed. - The skeg may be sharpened to a 1/32 radius and the wear plate removed. - 8) Sport C engines may have a substitution of a maximum of 2 sleeves of any manufacturer with original porting specifications and the same material will be allowed for the repair of damaged cylinders. - 9) Grinding is permitted to match block casting to the ports/liner.
 No grinding is permitted beyond 5/8 inch past the liner into the casting of the block.
 All OPC Technical Specifications must be maintained. - 10) Sport C class is to use one 12-volt "nominal" battery only.

-3. SUPER STOCK CLASSES: SST 45, SST 60, SST 120, and SST 200.
+3. SUPER STOCK CLASSES: SST 45, SST 60 and SST 120